How to Secure Pallet Racking

 • The weight limit and load capacity of each rack

-• Warehouse environment, including floor material and layout
+• The warehouse environment, including floor material and layout

 To anchor warehouse racking securely, you need to have an action plan, understand and abide by all manufacturer instructions and check that all fittings are tight.